Asian Human Rights Commission: Human rights issues in Asia

 On the eve of the International Day of the Disappeared in 2007, AHRC ranked the Philippines among the top eight countries in Asia where forced disappearances of activists are not just rampant but are carried out with impunity.
 Sri Lanka heads the list (statement posted on its website www.ahrchk.net).
 The activists took part in the Human Rights School Session of the AHRC for 2007.
 The AHRC listed the other countries where forced disappearances take place with impunity: Pakistan, Indonesia, Bangladesh, Nepal, Thailand, Philippines, and parts of India.

 Further, AHRC had evidence to show that Myanmar junta uses broom-wielding gangs or Swan-ar Shin heavies not guns to crush dissent (fuel price protests).

-On September 28, 2007, the Asian Human Rights Commission (AHRC) criticized the Writ of Amparo and Habeas Data (Philippines) for being insufficient: "Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
+On September 28, 2007, AHRC said that the new Writ of Amparo and Habeas Data (Philippines) in themselves are not enough to resolve the problems of extra-legal killings and enforced disappearances in the Philippines.
+It said that there must be a cooperative action on all parts of the government and civil society:Though it responds to practical areas it is still necessary that further action must be taken in addition to this.
 The legislative bodies, House of Representatives and Senate, should also initiate its own actions promptly and without delay.
-They must enact laws which ensure protection of rights—laws against torture and enforced disappearance and laws to afford adequate legal remedies to victims."
-AHRC objected since the writ failed to protect non-witnesses, even if they too face threats or risk to their lives.
+They must enact laws which ensure protection of rights—laws against torture and enforced disappearance and laws to afford adequate legal remedies to victims.AHRC also said that protection provided by the writ of amparo does not extend to non-witnesses whose lives may also be threatened.